dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-upgrade.md

 - [Helm 3](https://github.com/helm/helm/releases) (if using Helm)

 ## Upgrade existing cluster to 1.0.0 / 1.0.0-rc.3
 There are two ways to upgrade the Dapr control plane on a Kubernetes cluster using either the Dapr CLI or Helm.
-The preferred way is to use the Dapr CLI
+The preferred way is to use the Dapr CLI.

 ### Dapr CLI
 The example below shows how to upgrade to version 1.0.0-rc.3